dducode/com.dducode.save-system/README.md

 The save system is a package for saving and loading game data.
-This system allows you to save the state of the game at a some moment (ex. before quitting) and restore it after entering.
+This system allows you to save the state of the game at a some moment and restore it after entering.

-You can choose one of the following ways to commit the state of the game:
+You can save the game in different ways - before exit;

-* Synchronous
-* Asynchronous single threading mode (on the player loop)
-* Asynchronous multithreading mode (on the thread pool)
+automatically during each specified period; when the player triggered any checkpoint; quick save at any time, etc.

 In low level you can control unity structures such as Vector2, Vector3, Vector4, Quaternion, Color, Color32, Matrix4X4, Mesh.